egeaydin/Mousy/README.md

 *None of the challenge are fully solved at the moment.*

 ## How to run?
-After downloading the source code; please open the project from MousY.xcworkspce not MousY.xcodepoj" .
-Plug your Iphone or Ipad.
+After downloading the source code; please open the project from `MousY.xcworkspce` not `MousY.xcodepoj`.
+Plug your Iphone or Ipad and press run.
+Hopefully some magic will happen. :relieved:
-Version 0.0.1:
+Version 0.0.2: You will see four charts.
+Only the first chart is accurate for sure since it is pure acceleration in X-axis.

-* You will see two charts
+Version 0.0.1: ~~You will see two charts~~

-Version 0.0.0:

-* ~~You will see a white screen since nothing is working~~
+Version 0.0.0: ~~You will see a white screen since nothing is working~~

-## What is working?
-Displaying acceleration X

 ## Current Task
 * Try to get position changes of X axis

-## Finished Tasks
+## Change log:
+Version 0.0.2:

+* Added position calculation and some helper functions.
+Position calculation is wrong.

 Version 0.0.1:

 * Read the accelerometer data